EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/apioptions.md

     $lacadmin apioptions list
 ```

-The `list` command shows all api options for the current account.
+The `list` command shows all api options for the current TeamSpace.

 #### Output
 ```